whypam/x455-HTML5-CSS3/README.md

 1. **Homepage**:

-   - Fullscreen background image
+   - Fullscreen background image OR
-   - HTML5 fullscreen video (Bonus)
+   - Fullscreen video

 2. **2nd Page**:

-   - Two (2) large paragraphs of text
+   - Two (2) large paragraphs of text AND
+   - Two (2) images embedded into text block AND
-   - Two (2) list items
+   - Two (2) hyperlinks to external websites

 3. **3rd Page**:

-   - Three (3) slides of carousel
+   - Three (3) slides of carousel AND
    - One (1) scrollable text area

 4. **4th Page**:

-   - HTML table with four (4) header and four (4) columns, e.g., Utensil, Type, Name and Size
+   - HTML table with four (4) header and four (4) columns, e.g., Utensil, Type, Name and Size AND
-   - Ten (10) table entries
+   - Ten (4) table entries AND
    - Sortable table by headers

 5. **5th Page**:

-   - Three (3) embedded YouTube videos
+   - Three (3) embedded YouTube videos AND
    - Two (2) accordion text paragraphs

 6. **6th Page**:
-   - Eight (8) thumbnail images
+   - Eight (6) thumbnail images AND
    - Images must have lightbox effect

+7. Each page should include:
+   a.
+A logo AND
+   b.
+A navigation menu that links up all six (6) pages AND
+   c.
+A footer that contains social media links, contact information, copyright verbiage AND
+   d.
+A search icon and/or a shopping cart icon (for presentation only, non-functional)

 ## Process